Home / Case Studies / Consolidating AMI Backhaul & SCADA in One High Capacity Network

 Services: Established in 1946, Navopache Electric has continually expanded from a few miles of power lines to now providing electricity to over 25,000 homes and businesses across a service area totaling almost 10,000 square miles.

 Throughout this project, every member of the Mimomax team has been vastly knowledgeable about the products and always eager to answer any questions or help solve individual issues.
-The result is that they have ensured that Navopache Electric is getting exactly what we need out of their radios.
+The result is that they have ensured that Navopache Electric is getting exactly what we need out of our radios.

 Jeremy Hellman | Communication Electronics Technician - Navopache Electric Cooperative